 - Waivers were approved for the following states (20): AR, DE, GA, ID, KY, LA, MA, MI, MO, MS, NC, ND, NE, OH, OK, SD, TN, TX, WV, WI

 - Waivers were partially approved for the following states (3): AZ, HI, IN (approved for ELA/Math, denied for Science assessment)

 - Waivers were denied for the following states (3): ME, NJ and PA (due to failure to test at least 95% of students with disabilities)

-Note: It is unclear whether some states that will exceed the cap have refrained from requesting a waiver due to failure to meet the requirement of testing at least 95% of all students and/or at least 95% of students with disabilities in state assessments.
+Note: It is unclear whether some states that would exceed the cap in 2017-2018 refrained from requesting a waiver due to failure to meet the requirement of testing at least 95% of all students and/or at least 95% of students with disabilities in state assessments.
 We are aware of 2 states that have done this: OR and UT.

-STATUS OF STATE REQUESTS FOR A WAVIER TO EXCEED ESSA 1% CAP ON ALTERNATE ASSESSMENTS IN SY 2018-2019
+STATUS OF STATE REQUESTS FOR A WAVIER TO EXCEED ESSA 1% CAP ON ALTERNATE ASSESSMENTS IN 2018-2019 SCHOOL YEAR:

 States requesting to extend a waiver for an additional year must demonstrate substantial progress towards achieving the prior year's plan and timeline (34 CFR section 200.6 (c)(4)(C)(v)) Refer to this USED memo to states for add't information.

 - The following states have announced their intent to request a waiver for the 2018-2019 School Year and have provided the required information in the waiver request posted for public comment: AR, AZ (Science only), KY, OH, ID.